 In 1979 she took a job teaching art to children at Kew College.
 During this time she continued to hone her art, painting not only her own creative works, but also taking on many commissions, including portraits of children, adults, and animals, and paintings of people’s homes.
 After a day at school teaching, she would work late into the night, usually until 2 or 3am.
 She retired after teaching at Kew for 25 years, and still took on some private students: older children for art college preparation, and adults.

 She currently lives in London and is working full-time on various commissions: for sculpture, portraits and house drawings, as well as children’s book illustrations.
 She is planning a retrospective exhibition for 2021.
+She describes her style as eclectic, ranging from realism to spiritual or inter-dimensional.
+A large section of her work remains influenced by current events, especially those related to social and environmental justice and humanitarian causes.
+“Through my art I want to contribute, even in a small part, to social progress for the betterment of all beings”.

 Ms Della Rocca has exhibited her work at The Royal Academy, The Royal West of England Academy, Courtaulds Institute, Llewellyn Alexander Gallery, The Mall Galleries, The Royal Portrait Society, The New English Art Club, Kingston Museum, and produced 9 successful one-person shows.